Mixed Metals: Tips for How to Solder Copper to Silver and More

 When doing an overlay in copper and sterling silver, it may be easier to solder silver onto copper as you are practicing.
 Copper has a higher melting point (1,984°F) than silver has at 1,640°F. If you are soldering copper onto sterling silver, you may overheat the sterling and the copper will sink into it.
 It can be done quite successfully, but watch for the softening of the silver; if it starts to look molten, pull back with the torch and let it cool before going back in.

 Now go get some copper, take a deep breath, and solder something.
 So what if it melts (and it will take a lot of heat!).
 Just breathe.
 It’s only metal.
-Have fun! —Lexi
+Have fun learning how to solder!

 To learn more about soldering from Lexi, check out her second new soldering video, Metalsmith Essentials: How to Solder Jewelry Vol. 2.
-Pre-order the DVD, or, if you can’t wait (who can blame you?), download it instantly (also in HD).
+Grab your copy of the DVD, or download it instantly (also in HD).